 Artist & Chairperson

-Lirririnyin began painting her clan designs in 2016 after being inspired by the retrospective exhibition Art from Milingimbi: taking memories back, Art Gallery New South Wales.
-In 1994 Lirririnyin began working as a health worker, today she continues to work as part of the Strong Womens Program at the Milingimbi clinic.
+Lirririnyin began painting her clan designs in 2016 after being inspired by the retrospective exhibition Art from Milingimbi: taking memories back,at the Art Gallery New South Wales.
+In 1994 Lirririnyin began working as a health worker.
+Today alongside doing her art, she continues to work as part of the Strong Women’s Program at the Milingimbi clinic.